 Peter Berg is a pencil artist that displays his work on the seawall at English Bay.
 He has amazing drawings!

 Listen is a piece of environmental art in Stanley Park.

-The Portugese Joe Statue is the newest statue in Stanley Park commemorating Portugese Joe, an interesting guy, who once lived in Stanley Park.
+The Portuguese Joe Statue is the newest statue in Stanley Park commemorating Portuguese Joe, an interesting guy, who once lived in Stanley Park.

 The Raven Statue is an artwork made from trees that fell during a windstorm.